 ADVISORY AND CONSULTANCY

 Levitz has served as an advisor to Warner Bros. and other major media companies, on the board of the Comic Book Legal Defense Fund and as President of the Comics Magazine Association of America for a decade or more each.
-He continues on the boards of the Clarion Foundation and Boom!
-Studios.
+He continues on the board of the Clarion Foundation.

 AWARDS AND HONORS